Dragon2fly/vpngate-with-proxy/README.md

       $ kill -9 `pgrep -f vpn_indicator`

-  FOr other problems and bugs, please make an issue at https://github.com/Dragon2fly/vpngate-with-proxy/issues
+  For other problems and bugs, please make an issue at https://github.com/Dragon2fly/vpngate-with-proxy/issues.
+  State clearly the OS and what steps that you have taken that lead to the bug.